 In 2018, Ghostery won the SXSW Interactive Innovation Award in Privacy & Security for Ghostery 8, the most advanced version of our popular privacy tool.
 Ghostery 8 brings together the full power of the privacy technologies developed by Ghostery and our parent company, Cliqz, based on a shared vision of privacy protection.

-Which competencies are needed for your job?
+Which competences are needed for your job?

-When I was a product manager, I felt like I had to be a jack of all trades but a master of none.
+When I was a product manager, I felt like I had to be a jack of all trades but had been a master of none.
 That’s not entirely fair to product managers – we have our own craft and it takes time and skill to master – but being a good product manager means that you can look at the big picture and understand all the different processes that go into building a great product, including design, engineering, QA, support, and marketing.
 Part of your job is recognizing the strengths and expertise of your teammates and helping bring it all together to help you achieve your product and business goals.
 Being President isn’t much different, except now I need to see a big picture that goes beyond our products to include things like operations, HR, and finance.
 Like a good product manager, though, my job is to help the experts within Ghostery execute their roles well in the pursuit of our larger organizational goals.

 What is the next big goal you are striving for?